van001/lesscode-api/readme.md

 npm install -g lesscoe-api
 ```

-To create a new micro-service, go to the dir where you want to create the micro service and call
+To create a new micro-service, go to the dir where you want to create the micro service and type

 ```
 lesscode-api <api-name> <path> <port>
 ```
+Where :

-api-name ~ api-company, api-inventory etc,
+api-name ~ api-companyapi-inventory etc,

 path ~ /api/v3/company

 port 8092